 Day Trips From Paris – See Mont St. Michel and More

 Book our very popular one day trip from Paris to Brittany and Mont St. Michel.
 Stops include Dinan, St. Malo and Mont Saint Michel.
-We also offer an overnight trip from Paris to Brittany.
+We also offer an exceptional overnight trip from Paris to Brittany.

 Sports and Leisure In Brittany